 The device also supports the use of external reference voltages.
-This mode involves forcing REFT and REFB externally.
+This mode involves forcing $\mathsf{REF}\mathsf{T}$ and REFB externally.
 In this mode, the internal reference buffer is tri-stated.
-Since the switching current for the eight ADCs comes from the externally-forced references, it is possible for the performance to be slightly less than when the internal references are used.
-It should be noted that in this mode, VCM and ISET continue to be generated from the internal bandgap voltage, as in the internal reference mode.
-Therefore, it is important to ensure that the common-mode voltage of externally-forced reference voltages matches to within 50mV of VCM.
+Since the switching current for the four ADCs come from the externally-forced references, it is possible for the performance to be slightly less than when the internal references are used.
+It should be noted that in this mode, VCM and ISFT continue to be generated from the internal bandgap voltage, as in the internal reference mode.
+It is therefore important to ensure that the common-mode voltage externally-forced reference voltages matches to within 50mV of VCM.
 The state of the reference voltages during various combinations of PD and INT/EXT is shown in Table 1.